rocky-linux/documentation/docs/labs/systems_administration_I/lab3-system_utilities.md

     [root@localhost root]# file    folder1
     folder1: directory
     ```

 3. Change to the folder1 directory

-4. Use the `file` utility to determine the file type for temp_file11
+4. Use the `file` utility to determine the file type for temp_file11:

     ```bash
     [root@localhost folder1]# file     temp_file11
     temp_file11: empty
     ```

 5. Use the `file` utility to find out the file type for all the files in the folder1 directory.
 List here:

-6. Change directory to the /etc directory.
+6. Change directory to the /etc directory:

     ```bash
     [root@localhost folder1]# cd /etc
     ```

 7. Use the `file` utility to find out the file type for the "passwd" file.

     ```bash
     [root@localhost etc]# file passwd
     ```

     !!!
 Question

         What type of file is it?

 ## Exercise 9

 ### `cat`

-"cat" is short for concatenate, meaning it strings files together.
+The `cat` command is short for concatenate, meaning it strings files together.
 The command `cat` will also display the contents of an entire file on the screen.
 You will use `cat` along with the redirection symbol “>” to create a file.

 #### To use `cat` to create a file